aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_state_replica/device_state_replica1/_index.md

 Many IoT devices have limited bandwidth available to them which requires communication to be optimized.
 One way to mitigate the issue is to trim down MQTT messages and publish them to another topic for consumption by the device.
 For example, a rule can be setup to take messages from the shadow/update topic, trim them, and publish to shadow/trimmed/update topic for the device to subscribe to.
 See [Rules for AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html) for more detail.

 Another consideration with size is AWS IoT Device Shadow size limit of 8KB.
 This size limit applies to the overall message document, which includes both the desired and actual state.
-So, if there enough changes to the desired state and can effectively reduce the supported shadow size down to 4KB.
+So, if there enough changes to the desired state, the supported shadow size of accepted values can effectively be reduced to 4KB.

 ### Application Integration